Something I'm Embarrassed to Talk About: My Teeth

 My teeth have an impact on my self-esteem

 I've been too embarrassed to open up about it, until now.
-I definitely suspect that having Crohn’s disease has played a significant role in the state of my teeth.
+I definitely suspect that having IBD has played a significant role in the state of my teeth.
 I am lucky in that the teeth that have fallen out are all in the back so you can’t really tell, but I notice it myself and it really takes it's toll on my self-esteem.

 I used to have such gorgeous teeth.
 I wore retainers and braces for years and so it sucks to be young and have these issues after going through all that.
-Bad teeth have such a stigma here in America and I find that I am afraid to yawn in front of people and notice more and more that I prevent myself from smiling or laughing just-in-case.
+Bad teeth have such a stigma here in America and I find that I am afraid to yawn in front of people and notice more and more that I prevent myself from smiling or laughing just in case.

 What about you?
-Do you think having Crohn's disease or ulcerative colitis has affected your teeth?
+Do you think having Crohn's or ulcerative colitis has affected your teeth?
 Let me know about it in the comment section below.